 - Permit overview

 Information on construction site erosion control and storm water discharge permits, how to apply with a Water Resources Application for Project Permits (WRAPP) (equivalent to the NOI), fees, and erosion control and storm water management plan requirements.

-Download the WRAPP form (equivalent to the NOI), General Permit to Discharge Construction Site Storm Water Runoff - WPDES Permit No. WI-S067831-4, inspection forms, and Notice of Termination (NOT).
+Access the WRAPP (equivalent to the NOI), General Permit to Discharge Construction Site Storm Water Runoff - WPDES Permit No. WI-S067831-4, inspection forms, and Notice of Termination (NOT).